POSCO: 2001–present

 As part of the privatization process, new Chairman Lee Ku-Taek began efforts to introduce a professional management and governance system of global standards for POSCO.
 Under the new governance system, management made accountability to shareholders a priority.
 POSCO also introduced a new performance-based evaluation and compensation system.
 Throughout most of its privatization drive, POSCO increased its revenue and business profit.
 Thanks to robust demand at home and in China, POSCO recorded the largest profits in the global steel industry in 2004.
 Net earnings from POSCO's array of steel products – used in everything from screws to skyscrapers – shot up 80% to $1.66 billion in 2004 from the previous year.

+On June 30, 2006, POSCO completed the construction of its sixth continuous galvanizing line (CGL) at its Gwangyang mill in the South Jeolla Province.
+With this new addition, POSCO became the number 2 producer of sheet-steel just behind Arcelor.

 With increasing global competition, POSCO looked to China and India for new opportunities.
-South Korean wages were too high to support a whole range of activities and POSCO looked elsewhere for new projects while keeping the areas where they have a comparative advantage in South Korea.
+South Korean wages were too high to support a whole range of activities and POSCO looked elsewhere for new projects while keeping the areas where it has a comparative advantage in South Korea.
 By 2006, POSCO had 26 subsidiaries and invested over $2.4 billion in fresh investment on mainland China, especially in galvanized and stainless steel to supply global auto and appliance makers that have opened plants there.
 In 2006, POSCO started operating the Zhangjiagang Pohang Stainless Steel (ZPSS) steel mill capable of producing 600,000 tons of stainless steel and hot-rolled products annually in China's Jiangsu Province.
 As a result, POSCO became the first foreign firm operating an integrated stainless steel mill in China, handling the entire production process from smelting iron ore to finished products, including the cold rolled stainless plant it already operates.
-In June 2022, POSCO is temporarily cutting production lines in Pohang plants as thousands of truckers go on a strike for higher pay, causing disrupted cargo transport in the country.